British journalist sued by Abramovich over Putin claims made MBE

 The Government said Mr Abramovich had obtained “a financial benefit or other material benefit from Putin and the government of Russia”.

-The court settlement, which followed a High Court ruling that Ms Belton’s book made nine defamatory statements, included an amendment to the book which, according to Mr Abramovich, resulted in the deletion or addition of more than 1,700 words and an agreement to a charitable donation in lieu of damages.
+The court settlement, which followed a High Court ruling that Ms Belton’s book made nine defamatory statements, included an amendment to the book which, Mr Abramovich claimed, resulted in the deletion or addition of more than 1,700 words and an agreement to a charitable donation in lieu of damages.

+Ms Belton, who described the legal actions as “really intimidating”, said her team thought they had a “very strong public interest case to defend” but added that it was going to cost HarperCollins millions more to continue fighting.
+She said the amendments to the book represented minor changes most readers would not notice.

 A HarperCollins statement at the time said: “HarperCollins has been made aware that the book contained some inaccurate information concerning Roman Abramovich.